A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Structural patterns

 \pattern{Strong characterizing power of patterns.} Several measures and patterns can serve as effective characterization tools for hypergraphs.
-Specifically, real-world hypergraphs are from diverse domains (or fields; see Table~\ref{tab:datasets}), and hypergraphs within the same domain are often observed to be similar w.r.t. some measures and patterns, while ones in different domains are relatively dissimilar. \begin{itemize} \item \cite{benson2018simplicial} used the counts of {open and closed triangles} (see \ccref{concept:open_close_triangle}) to characterize real-world hypergraphs.
+Specifically, real-world hypergraphs are from diverse domains (or fields), and hypergraphs within the same domain are often observed to be similar w.r.t. some measures and patterns, while ones in different domains are relatively dissimilar. \begin{itemize} \item \cite{benson2018simplicial} used the counts of {open and closed triangles} (see \ccref{concept:open_close_triangle}) to characterize real-world hypergraphs.
 Specifically, the ratio of the number of open triangles and that of closed triangles is a useful metric for distinguishing hypergraphs in different domains. \item \cite{lotito2022higher} used the frequencies of {higher-order network motifs} (HO-motifs; see \ccref{concept:HO-motifs}) to characterize real-world hypergraphs.
 Specifically, hypergraphs within the same domain demonstrate similar distributions of the normalized counts of HO-motifs, while hypergraphs from different domains exhibit significant differences. \cite{juul2022hypergraph} observed similar phenomena w.r.t. the distribution of {$m$-patterns} (see \ccref{concept:HO-motifs}). \item \cite{lee2020hypergraph} used H-motifs (see \ccref{concept:H-motifs}) to construct characteristic profiles (CPs; see \msref{measure:char_profile}) of real-world hypergraphs.
-Such CPs summarize local structural patterns based on H-motifs, and real-world hypergraphs from different domains are clearly distinguished based on CPs. \item \cite{larock2023encapsulation} observed that hypergraphs from the same domain exhibit similar encapsulation-related patterns (e.g., how the extent of encapsulation changes w.r.t. hyperedge sizes), while such patterns differ in different domains. \end{itemize} The strong characterizing power of structural patterns further validates their usefulness and meaningfulness as tools for analyzing real-world hypergraphs.
+Such CPs summarize local structural patterns based on H-motifs, and real-world hypergraphs from different domains are clearly distinguished based on CPs. \item \cite{larock2023encapsulation} observed that hypergraphs from the same domain exhibit similar encapsulation-related patterns (e.g., how the extent of encapsulation changes w.r.t. hyperedge sizes), while such patterns differ in different domains. { In addition, \cite{landry2023simpliciality} observed that hypergraphs within the same domain exhibit similar levels of simpliciality (see \measureref{measure:simpliciality}), while hypergraphs from different domains show different levels of simpliciality. } \end{itemize} The strong characterizing power of structural patterns further validates their usefulness and meaningfulness as tools for analyzing real-world hypergraphs.
 Moreover, structural patterns can also be used as structural features \citep{benson2018simplicial,lee2020hypergraph,lee2023hypergraph,lee2021thyme+,lee2023temporal} for machine learning with various downstream applications (see Section~\ref{sec:future:ml}).